 Sushi Tetsu is based in an unassuming nook in Clerkenwell, opened in June 2012 by Toru Takahashi.
 Single handedly he seems to be gaining a huge cult following for his much revered sushi.
 I’ve not known any restaurant in London, or anywhere else I’ve been to for that matter, with a full web page on their booking policy!
 Before he was a chef at Nobu for seven years, Toru studied British History in Kobe before training as a sushi chef and arriving in England during 2000.
-The venue is intimate – 7 seats intimate to be exact, that form into a wooden bar, with Toru hand crafting sushi right before your eyes.
+The venue is intimate – 7 seats intimate to be exact, that accompany a wooden bar, with Toru hand crafting sushi right before your eyes.

 We go for the a la carte, but omakase is also available if you’d prefer, and you’re served each piece of sushi in accordance to how Chef Toru sees fit in your meal.

 We kick things off with a Sapporo lager (£4.80) and edamame beans which were on the house.
 Our lovely waitress even shows us how to squeeze them out of their shells using fingers, which is the proper way.
 Putting the whole pod in your mouth and sucking them out is a faux pas apparently.

 The set-up reminded of my time in Tokyo eating sushi, where the chef expertly crafts each piece of sushi, then gracefully places it onto your plate to be eaten with your hands.
 There is damp cloth to cleanse your fingers, chopsticks to pick up pieces of house pickled ginger to refresh the palate for the next bite.
 Disclaimer – **Do not eat the sushi and ginger together, drown your sushi in soy, or ask for extra wasabi**.
 The chef spends a lot of time creating the perfect balance so don’t commit these sins!